What Should I Wear to My Luau?

 Luaus don’t have set dress codes, but try to remember that you’re taking part in a tradition that has deep roots in Hawaiian history.
 You don’t want to show up in just anything, especially if your wardrobe is mostly made up of raunchy t-shirts.

 What to Wear to a Luau: Tips for Men

-Guys, you might not be used to having fun with your clothing choices, but this is definitely your chance.
-Sure, you could go for the basic polo shirt and jeans look, but where’s the fun in that?
+Guys, you might not be used to having fun with your clothing choices, so this is your chance.
+Sure, you could always go for the basic polo shirt and jeans look, but where’s the fun in that?

 As for footwear, you can wear sneakers or other comfy kicks, although sandals or flip-flops are equally acceptable.
 The weather can sometimes get a bit cool in the evening, so you also might want to bring a light jacket.
 Reconsider bringing a hat, though.
 Outdoor luaus are breezy and you’ll need your hands free for drinking, eating, and clapping!

 What to Wear to a Luau: Tips for Women

 No matter what you decide to wear, there is at least one essential you don’t want to leave behind: sunscreen.